Below is a summary of some of the actions already taken by SHBC to tackle Climate Change and protect the environment.

 - Reduction in use of paper towels in kitchen areas and toilets.

-- Through investments in updating the radiator valves and main heating controls in Surrey Heath House in March/April 2020, a reduction of 53,657kg of CO2 from gas use was achieved for the remainder of 2020.
+- Through investments in updating the radiator valves and main heating controls in Surrey Heath House in March/April 2020, a reduction of CO2 emissions from gas use was achieved.

 - Turn down water heaters to save energy.